Engineering Business Minor About | Undergraduate Engineering Minors | Undergraduate Engineering Certificates | FAQs | Contact Us

 Who can Enrol

-Students in the Engineering Business Minor must successfully complete of a minimum of six (6) 1-semester courses as outlined below.
+Students in the Engineering Business Minor must successfully complete of a minimum of six (6) one-semester courses as outlined below.

 1. Departmental Engineering Economics Course